 It’s estimated that the total amount of paper used globally is about 400 million tons per year.
 If nothing changes, this number could reach over 460 million tons by 2031, such an alarming rate.

-According to the above numbers, in order to meet the demand for more than 400 million tons of paper each year, we need to cut down nearly 6 billion trees every year.
-This number accounts for approximately 10% of global deforestation, and it doesn’t seem to be getting any better.
+According to the above numbers, in order to meet the demand for more than 400 million tons of paper each year, we need to cut down nearly 6 to 11 billion trees every year.
+This number accounts for more than 10% of global deforestation, and it doesn’t seem to be getting any better.

-There is no way the paper industry is unaware of this problem.
+There is no way the paper industry is unaware of the deforestation caused by paper production.
 In fact, the people involved clearly understand the situation, and they’re trying to make the paper industry more sustainable.

 Wood manufacturers are especially adopting new techniques and manufacturing processes in order to maximize the amount of paper from the same amount of wood.
 They began utilizing wood chips or residues from logging, sawmills, or other similar sources to produce individual wood fibers.